Nilstrieb/game-wip-dontplay/design.md

   - At least 100 ore types
   - At least 50 stone types
   - Maybe background tiles and other stuff, like different break overlay animations

+  # Multiplayer

+  Multiplayer adds a lot of complexity, so I'm going to develop the prototype of the game without any multiplayer support.
+  But if people like the general idea, they can help create a multiplayer version eventually.